milanify/nba-database/README.md

 Create and update your own database of *National Basketball Association (NBA)* player box score statistics

-Or use this repository download updated database files (coming soon)
+Or use this repository to download periodically updated database files (coming soon)

 ## Preview